 What we do for growers

 There are various ways that we help growers and growers’ unions to find the ideal spectrum.
 Our consultants play an important role in this.
-In addition, we work with various research institutions and partners, such as Green Simplicity, and we use our own LED fixtures (either with or without variable light spectrum).
-Thanks to our extensive experience, knowledge and network, we are often able to provide appropriate advice based on your objectives.
+In addition, we work with various research institutions and partners, such as Green Simplicity.
+Thanks to our extensive experience, knowledge and network, we can often offer a suitable light recipe, entirely based on your objectives.